Slow-cooker Mexican casserole

-As you might know, I love a good ‘dump dinner’, where you can just throw all of the ingredients into a pot and forget about it (take a look at some of my favourite dump dinners here!)
+As you might know, I love a good ‘dump dinner’, where you can just throw all of the ingredients into a pot and forget about it.

 This is the first time I have tried quinoa in this type of dish and it’s ideal- it provides a filling bulk that cooks nicely but doesn’t go mushy or squishy, and actually quinoa itself is packed full of protein and high in fibre.
 If you feel a bit unsure about the quinoa I urge you to try it- it’s a common enough ingredient that you can buy it almost anywhere these days and it is such a useful ingredient!
 It’s great for bulking out a meal like this, but also as an alternative to breadcrumbs or pasta.
 (Have a look at my Pork and quinoa meatballs and my tasty Spicy pizza pops!)